watsonfellowship/watson-51/_fellows/yuxi-xia.md

 ---

 Why are plant-based establishments thriving in certain places?
-How are personal identities and social groups formed around plant-based lifestyles?
-From home kitchens to restaurants, I learned from plant-based eaters while exploring their foodscapes.
-I explored the motivations for plant-based to understand how we can advance ethical consumption.
+How are personal and communal identities formed around plant-based lifestyles?
+From home kitchens to restaurants, through vegan potlucks and festivals, I explored the motivations, processes, and meanings woven into each meal to understand what it takes to create more plant-centered food systems.